Can An Air Purifier Make You Sick? Here are 6 Important Factors To Consider

 Bottom line

 The main purpose of your air purifier is to provide clean and healthy air to breathe.
-An air purifier will not make you sick if you know how to use it correctly and properly.
+An air purifier will not make you sick if you know how to use it properly.
 It is good to avoid ozone-generating air purifiers or ionizers that may make you feel unwell.
-A high-quality and well-maintained air purifier will reduce your sickness symptoms by eliminating harmful contaminants such as pollen, dust, or allergens from the air.
+A high-quality and well-maintained air purifier will reduce sickness symptoms by eliminating harmful contaminants such as pollen, dust, or allergens.

 Recommended Reading: